seb-vial/web-intro-3/slides.md

 - Create a block with an id of **container** and a left margin of 100px
 - Add two paragraphs which possess the same class
 - Both paragraphs have a padding of 10px on each side
-- Add a figure containing a piture with a caption.
+- Add a figure containing a picture with a caption.
 This figure is positioned relatively and offset to the right by 50px

 </v-clicks>